geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_06_Lab4_Ex2_Telemetry.md

 1. On **LON-CL1**, you should still be signed in as **adatum\administrator**.

+2. Select the **Excel** icon on the taskbar at the bottom of the page to display the Telemetry Dashboard1 spreadsheet.

-2. In the **Telemetry Dashboard** spreadsheet in **Excel**, in the **Getting started** workbook, select **step 5 - Connect to the database to view telemetry data**.
+3. In the **Telemetry Dashboard** spreadsheet, in the **Getting started** workbook, select **step 5 - Connect to the database to view telemetry data**.

-3. Select **Connect to Database**.
+4. Select **Connect to Database**.

-4. In the **Data connection settings** dialog box, in the **SQL database** field, verify that **Dashboard** is displayed as the name of the SQL database, and then select **Connect**.
+5. In the **Data connection settings** dialog box, in the **SQL database** field, verify that **Dashboard** is displayed as the name of the SQL database, and then select **Connect**.

-5. This opens a window indicating that a query is being processed.
+6. This opens a window indicating that a query is being processed.
 After the query is complete, a spreadsheet is displayed with multiple workbooks.
 Select the **Documents** workbook.

-6. Notice the documents reported.
+7. Notice the documents reported.

-7. Select the **Solutions** menu.
+8. Select the **Solutions** menu.

-8. Review the add-ins that have been reported as installed.
+9. Review the add-ins that have been reported as installed.
 Scroll right to see which add-ins are built into the application.

-9. Close Microsoft Excel, and at the prompt, select **Don’t Save**.
+10. Close Microsoft Excel, and at the prompt, select **Don’t Save**.

 # End of Lab 4